microsoft/FluidFramework/components/experimental/canvas/README.md

 # Canvas

-**Canvas** is a Fluid Component that displays a canvas you can draw on.
+**Canvas** is a Fluid Component that displays a collaborative canvas you can draw on.

 ## Getting Started